oyeluckydps/PC_jokespace/judges/README.md

         *   **2.0-3.0 (Slightly funnier)**: One joke is somewhat better but the difference is small
         *   **3.0-4.0 (Moderately funnier)**: Clear preference with noticeable difference in humor quality
         *   **4.0-5.0 (Significantly funnier)**: Strong preference with substantial difference in comedic effectiveness
-    *   **No Explanation Requirement**: Following research findings, the system removes reasoning requirements to focus on direct judgment.
+    *   **No Explanation Requirement**: Following research findings, reasoning requirements have been removed to focus on direct judgment.
 3.  **Enhanced Bias Mitigation**:
     *   **Length Bias**: Explicit instructions to ignore joke length
     *   **Style Bias**: Ignore formatting, capitalization, punctuation, or visual presentation